xmhuang0611/tech-compass/docs/ui-design.md

 ## Overview

-The Tech Solutions Library (TSL) is a desktop-first web application designed to help teams discover, evaluate, and share technology solutions.
+The Tech Compass Library (TCL) is a desktop-first web application designed to help teams discover, evaluate, and share technology solutions.
 The UI design emphasizes professionalism, clarity, and efficiency, targeting technical professionals in enterprise environments.

 ## Design Philosophy